sriramcse31/LLM-Based-Conversation-Agents/readme.md

-# AI Agent Conversation & Debate System
+# AI Agent Conversation System

-Two AI agents that communicate through spoken conversation.
-Supports both casual conversation mode and structured debate mode with a web interface.
+Two AI agents that communicate through spoken conversation with text syncing in real-time.

 ## What you need

 - Windows
 - Python 3.8 or newer
-- Ollama with gemma2:2b model (or gemma3:1b)
+- Ollama with gemma2:2b model

 ## Setup